rishabh-gupta12/Distributed-Denial-Of-Service-Detection-System/_Readme.txt

 2. "test_data_*" are data and label for testing the trained Neural Net.

-3. "raw_data_*" are attack and normal data sets taken from the internet, and converted into 1. and 2..

-4. Neural Net has been trained for 87% accuracy.
+3. Neural Net has been trained for 87% accuracy.
 The trained MODEL has been saved to "MODEL_TEST".
    The saved model can be used to test the Neural Net.